Several species of scleractinian corals growing under red mangrove prop roots.

 Ice Jams in Redwater River near Vida, MT.

-The USGS streamgage on the Merced River located at Pohono Bridge within Yosemite National Park.
-It measures the daily discharge of water in cubic feet per second.
-Data from the streamgage may be accessed online.
+This benchmark is located adjacent to the USGS streamgage on the Merced River located at Pohono Bridge within Yosemite National Park.

-The USGS streamgage on the Merced River located at Pohono Bridge within Yosemite National Park.
-It measures the daily discharge of water in cubic feet per second.
-Data from the streamgage may be accessed online.
+This benchmark is located adjacent to the USGS streamgage on the Merced River located at Pohono Bridge within Yosemite National Park.

-A pinecone of a giant sequoia rests on the forest floor.
+A single giant sequoia pinecone rests in the bark of its parent.
 A large sequoia tree can have several thousand pinecones at a time.
 Although giant sequoia trees are among the largest trees in the world, their pinecones are comparatively small, usually only 2 inches or so.

-A pinecone of a giant sequoia rests on the forest floor.
+A single giant sequoia pinecone rests in the bark of its parent.
 A large sequoia tree can have several thousand pinecones at a time.
 Although giant sequoia trees are among the largest trees in the world, their pinecones are comparatively small, usually only 2 inches or so.

 In this image, the tunnel through the California Tunnel Tree may be seen.
 The tunnel was cut through the giant sequoia tree in 1895 to allow coaches, and eventually cars, to drive through the tree as part of a marketing stunt.
 The California Tunnel Tree is the only living giant sequoia with a tunnel cut through it.